 Pythons are nonvenomous constrictor snakes, which wrap their long bodies around their prey and gradually squeeze the breath out of them.
 They are capable of unhinging their jaws and swallowing prey much larger than would seem possible.
 They are the longest snakes in the world, with one individual reaching a recorded length of 10m (33 feet).
 Hunting from trees in the Thailand rainforest, pythons ambush then asphyxiate their prey.
 As pythons grow, so does their ability to eat larger animals, starting with rodents and ending with pigs, goats, and even humans.

-The activities where you might see a Reticulated Python include the Night Safari, Canoe Trip, or Bamboo Rafting, all of which are offered at Riverside Cottages.
+The activities where you might see a Reticulated Python include the Night Safari or Canoe Trip, all of which are offered at Riverside Cottages.

 INSECTS & ARACHNIDS